JermaNoiD/jclipper/README.md

     container_name: jclipper
     environment:
       - MOVIES_DIR=/movies #Internal docker directory, no need to actually change this.
 Just map your volume path to this directory
+      - TV_SHOWS_DIR=/tv #Internal docker directory, no need to actually change this.
+Just map your volume path to this directory
       - OUTPUT_DIR=/output #Internal docker directory, no need to actually change this.
 Just map your volume path to this directory
       - VIDEO_EXTENSIONS=mp4,mkv,avi,mov,wmv,flv #Video extensions to scan for
       - SECRET_KEY=secret #Session secret.
 Set this to something random.